ahmdtaha/knowledge_evolution/README.md

 # knowledge_evolution
-The official PyTorch implementation of Knowledge Evolution in Neural Networks.
+The official PyTorch implementation of **Knowledge Evolution in Neural Networks**.

 ### TL;DR
 We subclass neural layers and define the mask inside the subclass.
 When creating a new network, we simply use our SplitConv and SplitLinear instead of the standard nn.Conv2d and nn.Linear.

+* To extract a slim model, I create a dummy slim network with `slim_factor=split_rate`, then I call `utils.nets_utils.extract_slim` to copy the fit-hypothesis weights, from the dense network, into the slim network.

 ## Requirements